Skip to content

 • Which method writes files during upload

-The current admin console supports three policy types:
+The current admin console supports these policy types:

 • local: local directory